mandamurthy/dual-sign/README.md

 - **Download Fixes:** Download logic for V0 and versioned files in the Display Versions modal is unified and fixed.
 No hardcoded paths; all file operations use parameterized paths from onboarding/product config.
 - **Audit Log Local Time:** Audit log filenames now use local (Singapore) time, and the timestamp field in the log uses the local time string from the frontend.
 - **Granular Debug Logging:** Backend audit log creation now includes granular debug logging for every step, aiding troubleshooting and transparency.
+- **Audit Trail Pagination:** Audit Trail tab supports pagination and filtering for scalable log browsing.

 ## Pending / Next Steps

-- Pagination addition for Audit Trail tab.
-- Elastic search integration for scalable audit log search.
 - Access control for Audit tab and all sensitive actions.
 - Move away from local storage for all tabs (users, environments, projects, products, tasks, audit logs) to backend APIs.
 - Product path logic: allow unique path per product/project.